 It’s difficult to fathom what this next frontier could be, so for the time being, let’s re-enter the atmosphere and discuss Faggin’s vast array of accomplishments.
 He created the world’s first commercial microprocessor, founded two companies, and received the 2009 National Medal of Technology and Innovation from President Barack Obama.

 I had the pleasure of meeting Faggin at his home in Silicon Valley to discuss not only these astonishing achievements, but also, what enables him to transcend seemingly axiomatic framework to arrive at technologically and mathematically unprecedented innovations, and how his definitions of fear and success have changed throughout his lifetime.

 Faggin beautifully combines emotion, logic, humor, and introspection into his work.
 His excitement is palpable while discussing the complexities of computers, consciousness, and success; even in the midst of his countless accomplishments, after any one of which most people would kick up their feet and retire, he seems to have an unlimited amount of curiosity and energy.

 I suppose this is the real key to Faggin’s success – he is truly motivated by the love of discovery.
 We certainly got lost in this excitement, for the conversation lasted almost 90 minutes!
 You can watch the entire video of this discussion here, or watch a 5 minute summary clip:

 Listen to the original podcast from this conversation, produced in June, 2016.

-This expansive jump in power and decrease in size with the Intel 4004 revolutionized technology for years, but did Federico recognize the impact it would have on the trajectory of technological development?
+This expansive jump in power and decrease in size with the Intel 4004 revolutionized technology for years, but did Faggin recognize the impact it would have on the trajectory of technological development?

 “Yes, I did.
 When you have something that is ten times better than something else, you have something!
 I mean, I was a kid but I was not stupid.”